xar-network/xar-network/README.md

 This repository hosts `Xar`.

 `Xar` is a Fantom compatible stable coin issuance platform for the South African Rand. `Xar` is based off of Xar wrapped around the Cosmos SDK which is wrapped around Fantom's TxFlow consensus.

+`Xar` is a Fantom compatible stable token issuance platform for Collateralised Stable Debt Tokens (CSDTs).  `Xar` is based off of the Cosmos SDK which is wrapped around Fantom's TxFlow consensus.

 **Note**: Requires [Go 1.13+](https://golang.org/dl/)